Lithium Cobalt Oxide

 LFP batteries sure sound great!
 However, there are some downsides to consider, most notably cold weather charging and range loss.
 The impact of temperature on EVs is nothing new, but some aspects are especially pronounced with LFP batteries.

-Many drivers have been complaining about extremely long times for the battery to warm, severely reduced range, and slow charge times in cold weather.
-While preconditioning does resolve these issues, drivers who can’t always anticipate their cold weather trips will suffer.
+Preliminary reports from LFP drivers include complaints about extremely long times for the battery to warm, severely reduced range, and slow charge times in cold weather.
+While preconditioning does resolve these issues, drivers who can’t always anticipate their cold weather trips might suffer.

-In a video from November, 2021, Bjorn Nyland shows that performance doesn’t suffer, but charging speed definitely does, without preconditioning your LFP in cold weather.
+In a video from November, 2021, Bjorn Nyland shows that performance doesn’t suffer, but charging speed definitely does if you don't have time to precondition.
 He posits that BMS updates to the SR+ Model 3 might have improved range and thermal management in the vehicle’s second winter on the road.

 Lowering Operating Voltage